OpenDroneMap/odm_vagrant/README.md

 	* Texture the mesh
 		* Parameterization + texturing from registered rasters

 Celebrate.
 Now try your own dataset.
-If you don't have one, saunter over to http://www.publiclab.org/ for DIY balloon advice.
+If you don't have one, saunter over to http://www.publiclab.org/ for DIY balloon advice, or get yourself a nifty quad copter with a commodity camera (preferably not a GoPro for now until we have a routine to calibrate those).
+Aim for 70-80% overlap between your photos.